bryanleemoore/ask-sdk-postgresql-persistence-adapter/README.md

 ## Usage with TypeScript
-The ASK SDK MongoDB Persistence Adapter package for Node.js bundles TypeScript definition files for use in TypeScript projects and to support tools that can read .d.ts files.
+The ASK SDK PostgreSQL Persistence Adapter package for Node.js bundles TypeScript definition files for use in TypeScript projects and to support tools that can read .d.ts files.
 The goal is to keep these TypeScript definition files updated with each release for any public api.

 ### Pre-requisites
 Before you can begin using these TypeScript definitions with your project, you need to make sure your project meets a few of these requirements: